MicrosoftDocs/cpp-docs.it-it/docs/standard-library/iterator-operators.md

 ### <a name="parameters"></a>Parametri

-`left` Un oggetto di tipo iterator.
+*a sinistra* un oggetto di tipo iterator.

-`right` Un oggetto di tipo iterator.
+*a destra* un oggetto di tipo iterator.

 ### <a name="return-value"></a>Valore restituito